ApocryphalEditor/2Smol-Interpretability/README.md

 *   `GPT2All.py` / `GPT2Last.py`: GUI tools for real-time neuron intervention exploration.
 *   `visualize_srm_multi_basis_v721_global.py`: An older script for overlaying multiple SRM results.
 *   `utils.py`: Shared helper functions for file I/O, data processing, calculations, etc.

 ---

+## Previous Work
+An earlier version of SRM was explored in [this repo of SRM 6.0](https://github.com/ApocryphalEditor/SRM-mapping-framework).

+Previous research into semantic drift using the v9 Neuron code [in this repo](https://github.com/ApocryphalEditor/.gpt2-semantic-drift-v9-v13)

+Previous research into 373:11 using earlier Neuron intervention code [in this repo](https://github.com/ApocryphalEditor/gpt2-intervention-373.11).

+---